qmk/qmk_firmware/keyboards/converter/modelm_ssk/keymaps/default/readme.md

-# The default keymap for modelm101
+# The default keymap for modelm_ssk